Jett Alexander

 Jett Alexander (born November 8, 1999) is a Canadian amateur ice hockey player.
 He made his National Hockey League debut on April 8, 2023, for the Toronto Maple Leafs after substituting for goaltender Ilya Samsonov with 1:10 remaining in the third period against the Montreal Canadiens.
 Alexander currently plays for the University of Toronto Varsity Blues men's hockey team.
-After the game with the Toronto Maple Leafs, Alexander mentioned in a post game interview that having his friend in the stands, Ross Krieger, meant more to him than fulfilling his dream of playing in the National Hockey League (NHL).

 Biography

 Jett Alexander was born in Bloomfield, Ontario on November 8, 1999.
 He is currently double majoring in English and environmental science at the University of Toronto.

 Playing career

 Early career

 Alexander began his junior career in the 2015–2016 season with the North York Rangers in the Ontario Junior Hockey League (OHJL).
 During the 2018–2019 season, his last with the team, he broke a league record for shutouts with ten and finished with a save percentage of .945.
 Alexander was named the OJHL's top goaltender and most valuable player, and the CJHL's top goaltender.
 The OJHL also awarded him the Goaltender of the Year Award.

 He spent the 2019–2020 season with the Prince George Spruce Kings of the British Columbia Junior Hockey League.